The Batman movie’s release date – plus cast and news

 — Matt Reeves (@mattreevesLA) November 13, 2019

-This shall be one thing of a reunion for Serkis and Reeves, who beforehand collaborated on Reeves’ critically-acclaimed Planet of the Apes motion pictures.
+This will probably be one thing of a reunion for Serkis and Reeves, who beforehand collaborated on Reeves’ critically-acclaimed Planet of the Apes films.

-And when you thought THAT was sufficient Batman castings, and even Batman villains, assume once more!
+And in the event you thought THAT was sufficient Batman castings, and even Batman villains, assume once more!
 Reeves has additionally revealed that Transformers, Barton Fink and The Large Lebowski star John Turturro will play mobster Carmine Falcone within the Batman.

 — Matt Reeves (@mattreevesLA) November 22, 2019